GeorgeGkas/iaas-debian/Readme.md

 [user@debian-jessie-server ~]#
 ```

-Congatulations!
+Congratulations!
 You just made your first sign in.
 You can type `exit` any time to disconnect from the server.

 ## Change root Password